DraytonTeles/DraytonTeles/README.md

 - #About Me
 - 👋 Hi, I’m @DraytonTeles
-- 👊 I'm math a teacher on Brazil
+- 👊 I'm math teacher on Brazil
 - 👀 I’m interested in math, games and discoveries.
 - 🌱 I’m currently learning "Pensamento Computacional" and how to work with GitHub
 - 💞️ I’m looking to collaborate on "Pensamento Computacional"